 First Baptist Food Pantry

 Baby blankets are needed for the nursery at Mountain West Medical Center.
 Blankets should be new and in good condition.
 Homemade blankets are also accepted if new.
-Donations can be turned in to the volunteer desk at Mountain West Medical Center, 2055 N. Main Street in Tooele.
+Donations can be turned in at the volunteer desk at Mountain West Medical Center, 2055 N. Main St., Tooele.
 Call Diane at 435-843-3691 with any questions.

 Meals at Lodge